eggboy/aca-java-ai-workshop/01-workshop-environment-setup/README.md

-# 01 - Set Up Your Environment for the Workshop
+# :rocket: 01 - Set Up Your Environment for the Workshop

+To ensure a smooth workshop experience, we need to set up your environment correctly.
+This includes creating an Azure subscription using the provided Azure pass and preparing your code environment with the necessary tools.

 ## Redeem Your Azure Pass

-You can redeem the Azure Pass to create a subscription in Azure, which will allow you to create resources in Azure.
-The provided promo code will give you a $100 USD credit to use  in Azure.
+Your Azure Pass provides a $100 USD credit for you to use with Azure, enabling you to create various resources as part of this workshop.
+Follow these steps to redeem your pass:

-1. Open a private browser window to ensure you do not accidentally use your existing Microsoft Account or work account.
-   Navigate to [Microsoft Azure Pass](https://www.microsoftazurepass.com/) and click on the "Start" button.
+1. Open a new private browser window.
+This ensures you don't accidentally link the Azure pass to an existing Microsoft Account or work account.
+Navigate to the [Microsoft Azure Pass](https://www.microsoftazurepass.com/) website and click the "Start" button.

    ![Azure Pass](images/image01.png "Azure Pass")

-2. Create a New Account.
+2. Create a new Azure Account.

    ![Azure Pass](images/image02.png "Azure Pass")
    ![Azure Pass](images/image03.png "Azure Pass")

-3. Enter the Promo Code.
+3. Enter the provided Promo Code.

    ![Azure Pass](images/image04.png "Azure Pass")

-After filling out the details, it will set up a new Azure subscription for you.
+Upon successful redemption, you'll have a newly setup Azure subscription.

 ## Prepare Your Code Environment for the Workshop